ruzickap/packer-templates/README.md

 ## Login Credentials

-(root password is "vagrant" or is not set )
+(root/Administrator password is "vagrant" or is not set )

 * Username: vagrant
 * Password: vagrant